 Role-based Access Management

 T-mobile is one of the pioneers in the telecom industry to tap into the promising tech of blockchains.
-End of 2017, the company announced about its successful joint initiative with Intel — Hyper Directory.
+End of 2017, the company announced its successful joint initiative with Intel — Hyper Directory.
 The Hyper Directory is a PoC that helps solve specific enterprise pain points.

 According to Chris Spanton, Senior Blockchain Architect with T-Mobile, Hyper Directory helps to address several key concern areas: